muhammed-suhaid/Meal-Mate/README.md

-# Meal Mate 🍴
+# Meal Mate : Meal Recipe App🍴

-This is my on-going new project "Meal Mate"

 ### Overview:
 Meal Mate is your ultimate companion for exploring a wide variety of meals, managing favorites, and customizing your meal browsing experience with filters.
 Whether you're looking for inspiration or planning your next culinary adventure, Meal Mate has you covered.